 Join our Lived Experience Network

-Our Lived Experience Network is a growing group of more than 300 people who all have lived experience of accessing our services or caring for a relative or friend who has, within the last five years.
+Our Lived Experience Network is a growing group of people, who all have lived experience of accessing our services or caring for a relative or friend who has, within the last five years.
 Our members all have their own reasons for joining the network, including a passion to use their experiences to improve services for others.

 • Interview panels to recruit new staff